Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/ref_files/EDT_2023.1_PACKAGE/ug1305-embedded-design-tutorial/Readme.txt

 3. INSTALLATION AND OPERATING INSTRUCTIONS

 Hardware project creation and device image generation
-	- Set vivado tool version to 2022.2
+	- Set vivado tool version to 2023.1
 	- Open Vivado tool
         - Browse to ug1305-embedded-design-tutorial folder.
 Go to the pl folder.Go to pl_helloworld/pl_gpio_uart folder.
 	- In the Tcl Console, type the following command
 			/> source ./scripts/create_project.tcl
-	- Vivado� tool will open the design, loads the block diagram, and adds the required top file and XDC file to the project
+	- Vivado™ tool will open the design, loads the block diagram, and adds the required top file and XDC file to the project
 	- In the Flow Navigator pane on the left-hand side under Program and Debug, click Generate Device Image.

 4. SUPPORT